 Procedures and functions are schema objects that consist a set of SQL statements and stored in the server.
-In the main window, click fix Function to open the function object list.
+In the main window, click f{∞} Function to open the function object list.

-Click • New Function from the object toolbar.
+Click \oplus New Function from the object toolbar.
 Function Wizard will pop up and it allows you to create a procedure/function easily.

-1. Specify the Name of the routine and select the type of the routine: Procedure or Function.

-- 2. Define the parameters.
+- 1. Specify the Name of the routine and select the type of the routine: Procedure or Function. - 2.
+Define the parameters.
 Set the Name, Type, Mode and Default Value under the corresponding columns. - 3.
-If you create a function, select the Return Type from the list.
+If you create a function, select the Return Type from the list. - 4.
+Select the additional function options.

-Hint: Once uncheck the Show wizard next time option, you can go to Options to enable it.
+Hint: Once click the Skip button, you can go to Options to enable the function wizard.